red-devils-ada/data_stroy/index.md

 <iframe src="{{ site.baseurl }}/images/maps/traded_product_with_belgium_(tons)
 .html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

 Here, positive values mean import, while negative means that Belgium exports to the country.
+The countries from which Belgium imports and to which it exports change a lot from year to year.
+However, there isa general tendancy to have more imports than exports.
+If we look at the year 2017, the main imports were coming from Colombia, Ukraine, France, Canada and Brazil.
+The main destination for export producte were, in 2017, Germany, Italy, United Kingdom, Oman and China.

 <iframe src="{{ site.baseurl }}/images/graphs/correction_emission_belgium.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>